exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 * We stick to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) in essential parts.
 * We use 4 spaces for indentation rather than tabs.
 * Every import is a separate line.
-* Sequence of imports is: `java.*`, `javax.*`, empty line, `org.*`, `com.*` (non-Exadel imports), empty line, com.exadel.*.
-* Avoid static imports (lke constants, etc.) unless absolutely must.
+* Avoid static imports (like constants, etc.) unless absolutely must.
 * Give meaningful names to classes, methods and variables.
 * Split lengthy methods in smaller parts.
 * Observe length of lines, and split lengthy lines where appropriate (between method arguments, before ternary operators, etc.).
 * Avoid introducing multi-line lambdas.
-* Observe succession of methods: public, then package-private, then private; publish static, then package-private static, etc. May place a private method immediately after the preceding public if called from exactly this public as a secondary routine.
+* Observe succession of methods: public, then package-private, then private; publish static, then package-private static, etc. You may place a private method immediately after the preceding public if called from this public as a secondary routine.
 * Add `try-catch` blocks to reduce the risk of code termination.
 Never ignore caught exceptions.
 * When unsure, follow the style of the existing code files.